docsforadobe/after-effects-scripting-guide/docs/layers/layer.rst

 **Description**

 Returns true if this layer will be active at the specified time.

-To return true, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the inPoint and outPoint values of this layer.
+To return ``true``, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the ``inPoint`` and ``outPoint`` values of this layer.

 **Parameters**